Kvitekvist/FUS/README.md

 If this Modlist receives an update please check the changelog before doing anything.
 Always backup your saves or start a new game after updating.

+**Wabbajack will reset your VRIK settings when updating!** You can save them by backing up the three ini files in the VRIK/SKSE/Plugins folder and putting them back in after you updated.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!